camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

 element to add.
 Additionally you can set attributes of the last created element.

-So for example lets set the name of the process and mark it executable and give the user task also a name.
+So for example let's set the name of the process and mark it as executable and also give the user task a name.

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()